MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 |`..1299|1400..`|Include records with a number less than or equal to 1299 or a number equal to 1400 or greater (all numbers except 1300 through 1399).|
 |`>50&<100`|Include records with numbers that are greater than 50 and less than 100 (numbers 51 through 99).|

-### Filtering on Values That Contain Symbols
+### Filtering on Values That Contain Special Characters

-There may be instances where field values contain the same symbols that are used as operators.
-For example, fields could contain *&* or *()*.
-If you want to filter on values that contain the following symbols, the filter expression must be included in quotation marks ('').
-For example, if you want to filter on records that start with the text *J & V*, the filter expression would be is `'S&R*'`.
+There may be cases where field values contain the one of the following symbols:

 - &
 - (
 - )
 - =
 - &#124;

+If you want to filter on values that contain these symbols, the filter expression must be included in quotation marks ('').
+For example, if you want to filter on records that start with the text *J & V*, the filter expression would be is `'J & V*'`.

 ### <a name="FilterTokens"> </a>Filter Tokens